Anchorsify/Anchorsify.github.io/_summons/Canine.md

 **Tracking Fang Technique**
 If the shinobi uses the Tracking Fang Technique jutsu while one or more ninken are present on the battlefield, they will all burrow underground.
 They are effectively removed from combat until the end of that technique's duration, at which point they return to fight normally.
 Rather than immediately un-summoning themselves after taking 300 damage (as would be normal for Tracking Fang), they take damage normally (though taking that much damage will still end Tracking Fang, as discussed in its effects).

+**Might of the Meek**
+Ninken are loyal followers of their summoners (even if they most loyal when given something to eat), and are in fact capable of learning from them (no matter what people say) to perform adequately beside their summoners throughout their lives.
+Whenever you summon a Ninken, subtract the minimum XP required to summon it (1000 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
+X has a maximum of 4000.
+ + ( X/50 ) * 10 to Vitality
+ + ( X/200 ) to Accuracy, Defensive rolls, Skill rolls, and Genjutsu rolls
+ + ( X/50 ) * 0.1 to its Damage Bonuses
+ + ( X/100 ) * 0.1 to its Movement Speed

+In all cases, you round down.
+The bonus to skill rolls only applies to skills the summon has listed.

 ###### 4. Abilities
 **Standard Actions** *(Speed as normal)*
-This Summon may use Dodge, Move, and Block as described in the Combat chapter of the PHB without spending any of the summoner's AP.
+This Summon may use Block, Dodge, Move, and Search actions as described in the Combat chapter of the PHB without spending any of the summoner's AP.
+In addition, they can use Escape Grapple (E-rank Grapple jutsu) without having to pay any cost for its use.

 **Bite** *(Speed 10, AP 6)*
 The standard method of attack for a canine is the bite and takedown, something they've been doing for millenia.
-Attacking at the feet and legs, this counts as a basic unarmed attack and inflicts 4d10 Blunt damage.
+Attacking at the feet and legs, this counts as a basic unarmed attack and inflicts 5d10 Blunt damage.
 If the canine succeeds by 5 or more, it can make a automatic grapple check.
 If the canine wins the grapple check, the opponent does not suffer the normal penalties for being grabbed, but may break free using the normal methods; the main purpose of this is enabling use of the Takedown ability (below).

 **Takedown** *(Speed 6, AP 8)*
 After getting a good bite down on an opponent, the canine gives a good shake and tug, aiming to drag their target down to the ground.
 This can be used while the canine is grappling a foe, make a grapple check, if succesful the target is knocked prone and still trapped in the grapple.
 A prone person has -3 accuracy, -2 to defensive actions, and moves at reduced speed (check grapple, or half if the canine loses the grapple).